feature-engine/feature_engine/docs/user_guide/imputation/RandomSampleImputer.rst

 RandomSampleImputer
 ===================

-The RandomSampleImputer() replaces missing data with a random sample extracted from the variable.
+The :class:`RandomSampleImputer()` replaces missing data with a random sample extracted from the variable.
 It works with both numerical and categorical variables.
 A list of variables can be indicated, or the imputer will automatically select all variables in the train set.

 **Note**

-The Random samples used to replace missing values may vary from execution to execution.
+The random samples used to replace missing values may vary from execution to execution.
 This may affect the results of your work.
 Thus, it is advisable to set a seed.

 Setting the seed
 ~~~~~~~~~~~~~~~~

-There are 2 ways in which the seed can be set in the RandomSampleImputer():
+There are 2 ways in which the seed can be set in the :class:`RandomSampleImputer()`:

 If `seed = 'general'` then the random_state can be either `None` or an integer.
 The `random_state` then provides the seed to use in the imputation.
 All observations will